-notice Variance Direct Staff to give public notice for Development Variance Permit 22-09 to Pros Applicant can proceed with their application.
+notice Varian Direct Staff to give public notice for Development Variance Permit 22-09 to Pros Applicant can proceed with their application.
 Applicant could use the period of the DVP to create additional parking on site.
 Neighbours will be notified and have an opportunity to provide feedback on this application.
 A eliminate on-site parking requirements for a B&B use on the subject property for a period not to exceed 2 years.
 Cons May add additional pressure to public parking in this neighbourhood.
 May result in increased number of future parking variance applications in residential areas.
 Permits the development of a short-term rental unit without the required parking.
-Implications • Staff time required to complete the public notice.
-Direct Staff to give public notice for Development Variance Permit 22-09 to eliminate on-site parking requirements for a B&B use on the subject property for a time period to be determined by Council.
-Pros Cons Same as option A above.
-Would allow time frame to match Council's expectation.
-Same as option A Above. В Implications Suggested Motion • Staff time required to complete the public notice.
-THAT Council direct staff to give notice for public input on Development Variance Permit 22-09 to waive the on-site parking requirements for a Bed & Breakfast use at 1425 Helen Road for a maximum period of [insert desired time frame] . С Reject varying the parking requirements for secondary uses at this residential property.
-Pros Cons Remains consistent with the Zoning Bylaw and OCP.
-Retains public on-street parking and minimizes impact of secondary uses on the neighbourhood.
-Would not allow the applicant to proceed with their variance application.
+Implications Staff time required to complete the public notice.
+Direct Staff to give public Pros Same as option A above.Would allow time frame to match Council's expectation. notice for Development Variance Permit 22-09 to Cons Same as option A Above. В eliminate on-site parking requirements for a B&B use Implications Staff time required to complete the public notice. on the subject property for a time period to be determined by Council.
+Suggested Motion THAT Council direct staff to give notice for public input on Development Variance Permit 22-09 to waive the on-site parking requirements for a Bed & Breakfast use at 1425 Helen Road for a maximum period of [insert desired time frame] .
+Reject varying the parking requirements for Pros Remains consistent with the Zoning Bylaw and OCP.
+Retains public on-street parking and minimizes impact of secondary uses on the neighbourhood. С secondary uses at this residential property.
+Cons Would not allow the applicant to proceed with their variance application.
 Could result in the loss of on-street parking if the applicant chooses to pursue building a new driveway off Helen Road.
-Implications • No public notice would be given for this application.
+Implications No public notice would be given for this application.